RangerDigital/darkness/docs/guide/README.md

 If you are using Darkness CLI client you should specify **URL** to your controller with:

 - Using `--server http://127.0.0.1:5000` command option.
-- Using `DARKNESS_URL` environment variable that will save this setting.
+- Using `DARKNESS_SERVER` environment variable that will save this setting.

 *(This **defaults** to `localhost`)*